hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 note:

-Finally, if the variables' scopes don't overlap, for example in if-chains, you can reuse the same variable name within the same block.
+Finally, if the scopes of the variables don't overlap, for example in if-chains, you can reuse the same variable name within the same block.
 There are two declarations of 'effect', but each is only in scope within "its own" branch and so there is no overlap and hence no conflict.

 Fun fact: this would not have been possible with classic 'block scoping'.